MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMObjectSecurityScope.md

 ```

 ## DESCRIPTION
-The **Remove-CMObjectSecurityScope** cmdlet removes a security scope from a Microsoft System Center Configuration Manager object.
+The **Remove-CMObjectSecurityScope** cmdlet removes a security scope from a Configuration Manager object.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.